AndreWeiner/flowtorch/README.md

 The *flowTorch* project was started to make the analysis and modeling of fluid data **easy** and **accessible** to everyone.
 The library design intends to strike a balance between **usability** and **flexibility**.
 Instead of a monolithic, black-box analysis tool, the library offers modular components that allow assembling custom analysis and modeling workflows with ease. *flowTorch* helps to fuse data from a wide range of file formats typical for fluid flow data, for example, to compare experiments simulations.
 The available analysis and modeling tools are rigorously tested and demonstrated on a variety of different fluid flow datasets.
 Moreover, one can significantly accelerate the entire process of accessing, cleaning, analyzing, and modeling fluid flow data by starting with one of the pipelines available in the *flowTorch* [documentation](https://flowmodelingcontrol.github.io/flowtorch-docs/1.2/index.html).

-To get a first impression of how working with *flowTorch* looks like, the code snippet below shows part of a pipeline for performing a dynamic mode decomposition (DMD) of a transient *OpenFOAM* simulation.
+To get a first impression of what working with *flowTorch* looks like, the code snippet below shows part of a pipeline for performing a dynamic mode decomposition (DMD) of a transient *OpenFOAM* simulation.

 ```
 import torch as pt